bdch/CppGuideForDummies/unit_4/CQ.md

     // This above can also be to
     auto c = make_unique<Datum>(); // This will automatically delete the object when it goes out of scope.

+    // or do
+    Datum c = Datum(); // This will create a local object on the stack, which will be automatically deleted when it goes out of scope.
     }
 ```